Plymouth Brush Removal Services

 Storm Debris Management & Emergency Response Coordination with Plymouth

 Severe weather events in Plymouth, such as Nor’easters, hurricanes, and ice storms, require coordinated storm debris management.
-The Plymouth Department of Public Works issues emergency collection schedules and may open temporary drop-off sites.
+The town issues emergency collection announcements and may extend yard waste hours or open temporary drop-off sites.
 Residents must separate organic brush from construction debris and place items curbside without blocking streets.
-Priority is given to emergency routes and major thoroughfares.
-For major disasters, FEMA documentation and temporary debris storage may be implemented.
-Public safety is ensured through traffic control and coordination with the Plymouth Police Department and utility companies for power line clearance.
-For emergency updates, contact:
+Priority is given to clearing emergency routes and major thoroughfares.
+For major disasters, FEMA documentation and temporary debris storage may be required.
+Public safety is ensured through traffic control, barricades, and coordination with utility companies for power line hazards.
+For emergency response:

 Plymouth Police Department